netdata/netdata/health/notifications/messagebird/README.md

 - an access key under 'API ACCESS (REST)' (you will want a live key), you can read more [here](https://developers.messagebird.com/quickstarts/sms/test-credits-api-keys/)
 - terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to MessageBird
+## Configure Netdata to send alert notifications to MessageBird

 > ### Info
 >